mojotron/recursion/README.md

 1. recursively with helper method - merge1, more traditional syntax
 2. recursively with helper method - merge1, more ruby way syntax

+## Binary Search

+Binary search works on sorted arrays.
+Binary search begins by comparing the middle element of the array with the target value.
+If the target value matches the middle element, its position in the array is returned.
+If the target value is less than the middle element, the search continues in the lower half of the array.
+If the target value is greater than the middle element, the search continues in the upper half of the array.
+By doing this, the algorithm eliminates the half in which the target value cannot lie in each iteration.
+Learn more on [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_algorithm).

+Solution to this problem is made:
+1. recursively with - binary_search method, and with help of mearg_sort (previously defined) method for sorting array

 ## Additional recursive problems

 This part contains spoilers for [Project Euler](https://projecteuler.net/) solutions so be careful!